dmwm/auth-proxy-server/grpc/README.md

 ```
 In this case, gRPC client should provide data with token.

+In addition, the communication between gRPC proxy server and backend one
+can be encrypted or not (so far in this repository it is not the case, but
+can be easily added to proxy server via additional grpc options, see example
+in backend/client area).

 To build the code we need to build proper gRPC service which can be
 found in cms area.
 The `service.proto` defines data representation used
 between gRPC parties.
 To build this code follow this command: